Zingle/http-later/README.md

     [[-A|--accept=<accepted>]] [-r|--replay] [-T|--tls-dir=<tls-dir>]

-  -A  --accept=<accepted>   accept requests; see accept options below -q  --quiet               disable all output, except errors -s  --silent              disable all output, even errors -T  --tls-dir=<tld-dir>   path prefix for accepted 'tls' option values -v  --verbose             increase amount of output; can be used multiple
+  -A  --accept=<accepted>   accept requests; see accept options below -q  --quiet               only write errors to console -s  --silent              do not write to console
+  -T  --tls-dir=<tld-dir>   path prefix for accepted 'tls' option values -v  --verbose             increase amount of output; can be used multiple
                             times

-accept options
+accepted options
+  The --accepted option expects a comma-delimited string of colon-delimited name:pairs.
+The following names are recognized:

   host      host name to listen on port      listen port; TLS defaults to 443, otherwise defaults to 80 method    HTTP method to allowed